 Pharmacological therapy for COPD is used to reduce symptoms, reduce the frequency and severity of exacerbations, and improve exercise tolerance and health status.
-The classes of medications commonly used to treat COPD are shown in the Table.
-To date, there is no conclusive clinical trial evidence that any existing medications for COPD modify the long-term decline in lung function.70-74 Post-hoc evidence of such an effect with long-acting bronchodilators and/or inhaled corticosteroids requires confirmation in specifically designed trials.
+To date, there is no conclusive clinical trial evidence that any existing medications for COPD modify the long-term decline in lung function.
+59-73 Post-hoc evidence of such an effect with long-acting bronchodilators and/or inhaled corticosteroids ^{74,75} requires confirmation in specifically designed trials.